Global anomalies in $6D$ gauged supergravities: Anomaly-free gauged N=(1,0) , 6D supergravities: Old, recent and new

-where we have introduced the orthogonal vector $e^\alpha$ so that $(e^\alpha,j^\alpha)$ forms a $SO(1,1)$ group element.
-These vectors can be chosen as \be e^\alpha = \frac{1}{\sqrt2} \ ,\qquad j^\alpha = \frac{1}{\sqrt2} \ . \ee The metric on the tensor moduli space $\bbR^+$ is manifestly positive given by $ G_{\alpha\beta} = e_\alpha e_\beta +j_\alpha j_\beta$, while the ghost-free conditions for the vector fields take the form \be j_\alpha b^\alpha >0\ ,\qquad j_\alpha c^\alpha >0\ . \ee While in this paper we are not considering higher derivative extension of 6D supergravity, the positivity of the Riemann-squared term that arises is ensured by \be j_\alpha a^\alpha <0 \ . \ee This condition is expected to hold but it remains to be proven \cite{Cheung:2016wjt,Hamada:2018dde}.
-In this paper we shall impose both \eq{gf1} by and \eq{conj}.
 In the rest of this section, we note the field content and anomaly polynomials of 9 known gauged supergravities, as well as 13 new ones we have found, with $n_{T} = 1$, $\Uni{1}_{R}$ symmetry gauging, and non-trivial Yang-Mills sector containing only semi-simple groups, where each simple factor has rank greater than 1. \footnote{There is only one model with only $U(1)_R$ symmetry which is anomaly free by Green-Schwarz mechanism \cite{Suzuki:2005vu}, but it has global anomaly since it does not satisfy the condition \eq{ncs}.} For a long time only 3 such models, referred to as the ``old models" below, were known.
 More recently, 6 new models, referred to as the ``recent models" were found in \cite{Becker:2023zyb}, where gauge groups of the form $G_1\times G_2 \times G_3\times U(1)_R$ with $G_i$ from the set $G_2, F_4, E_6, E_7, E_8, A_9,A_{10}, B_N, C_N, D_N\ , \ \mbox{for}\ 5\le N\le 10$ were considered.
 Remarkably the models found had no hyperino singlets.
-Here, we have expanded the search by considering gauge groups that are products of up to 4 group factors, and we include $A_6, A_7, A_8, B_3, B_4, C_3, C_4, D_4$ in the list of groups.
+Here, we have expanded the search by considering gauge groups that are products of up to 4 group factors, and we include $A_N$ for $ 3\le N\le 8, B_3, B_4, C_3, C_4, D_4$ in the list of groups.
 However, we do not consider the most general groups formed from the expanded set, nor the most general representation content.
-Nevertheless, we have found that the 22 models we have arrived at arise among a huge number of possible gauge group and matter field content combinations, and this number is far smaller than the number of anomaly-free {\it ungauged} models.
+Nevertheless, we have found that the 24 models we have arrived at arise among a huge number of possible gauge group and matter field content combinations, and this number is far smaller than the number of anomaly-free {\it ungauged} models.